-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, Meniere disease and Meniere syndrome or death from Meniere disease and Meniere syndrome is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting Meniere disease and Meniere syndrome or death from Meniere disease and Meniere syndrome, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 1 November 2022 concerning Meniere's disease in accordance with section 196G of the VEA.
-The investigation involved an examination

-- of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 1 November 2022 concerning Meniere's disease in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
 The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'Meniere disease and Meniere syndrome' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having a moderate to severe traumatic brain injury; and - new factor in subsection 9(3).
+Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'Meniere disease and Meniere syndrome' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having a moderate to severe traumatic brain injury; - revising the factor in subsection 9(3) concerning having any of the following autoimmune diseases; - new factor in subsection 9(4) concerning having middle ear or inner ear surgery; - new factor in subsection 9(5) concerning taking hydroxychloroquine; - new factor in subsection 9(6) concerning taking amikacin, gentamicin, or tobramycin; - deleting factor concerning having otitis media; and - deleting the definition of 'specified list of autoimmune diseases'.